apache/pekko/docs/src/main/paradox/stream/operators/StreamConverters/fromInputStream.md

 than `chunkSize` though.

-You can configure the default dispatcher for this Source by changing the `akka.stream.materializer.blocking-io-dispatcher` or set it for a given Source by using `org.apache.pekko.stream.ActorAttributes`.
+You can configure the default dispatcher for this Source by changing the `pekko.stream.materializer.blocking-io-dispatcher` or set it for a given Source by using `org.apache.pekko.stream.ActorAttributes`.

 It materializes a @java[`CompletionStage`]@scala[`Future`] of `IOResult` containing the number of bytes read from the source file